San Diego sees 92-year-old woman become world's oldest female marathoner

 In 2010, Gladys Burrill who was then 92 years and 19 days old, completed the Honolulu marathon, according to Guinness World Records, which said it has not received an official application from Thompson for entry into the record books.

 Thompson, a two-time cancer survivor who began running marathons at age 76, has not ruled out competing again, Cruz said.
-She runs to raise money to fight leukemia and lymphoma.
+She runs to raise money to fight leukaemia and lymphoma.

 "I always write to my friends and I say, 'I think this is my last year,' and then I do another one, so this is my 16th (marathon) and I'm real pleased that I could get through it," Thompson told local television station KNSD, an NBC affiliate.